Table of contents

 While there isn’t set guidance on what constitutes nominal compensation, DOL does indicate that fees should not be more than twenty percent of what an employer would otherwise pay to hire a full-time employee for that service.
 You also should not offer benefits that are tied to hours of work.

 6. Ensuring the nature of the work is in keeping with typical types of volunteer work.

 You can’t use volunteers to work in unrelated businesses that function as commercial enterprises, although a nonprofit may engage in commercial activities.
-For instance, a nonprofit nature organization that runs gift shop can’t use volunteers in the shop, only paid employees.
+For instance, a nonprofit nature organization that runs a gift shop can’t use volunteers in the shop, only paid employees.

 Best practices when nonprofit employees want to volunteer

 The FLSA does allow employees of a nonprofit to provide volunteer services for their employer under the right conditions.
 That said, having an employee say they don’t mind not being paid cannot shield you from FLSA violations; an employee can’t voluntarily surrender their FLSA rights.

 To avoid potential legal problems, consider incorporating these best practices when an employee wants to volunteer: